RosboneMako/MakoDistortion2/README.md

 DIALING IN AN AMPLIFIER
 ------------------------------------------------------------------
 The most important thing to set up is the frequencies presented to the amplifier section.
+The BOOM and CRISP controls are designed to dial in the response of the AMP IR.

 BOOMINESS<br/>
 Some amps have a lot of low end present.
 It may be good to reduce your guitars low end before the amp.
-This can be done with the INPUT sections HIGH PASS filter.
-Values in the 80-150 Hz can be very good.
+This can be done with the BOOM setting in the amp block. another option is the INPUT sections HIGH PASS filter.
+Values in the 80-150 Hz can be very good. some pedals have Low EQ options as well.
+Experiment with each as they have different slopes and will provide varying results.

-Another option is to use an OD pedal or the Dist EQ pedals.
-These will provide even greater control and can be used to simulate other amps by boosting certain freqs such as mids.
+Using an OD pedal or the Dist EQ pedals will provide furtherr control and can be used to simulate other amps by boosting gain or freqs such as mids.

 CRISPY HARSHNESS<br/>
 Some amps have a lot of high freqs in them.
 This results in harshness as the gain goes up.
-There are 5 tools that can be used.
+There are 6 tools that can be used.

 1) Guitar tone control.
 Last resort?
+2) CRISP control in the AMP section.
+Good start is .1 then move up.
-2) Use a pedal (DIST EQ HI CUT) before the amp block.
+3) Use a pedal (DIST EQ HI CUT) before the amp block.
-3) use the LOW PASS filter in the amp block.
+4) use the LOW PASS filter in the amp block.
-4) Use a smoother sounding IR.
+5) Use a smoother sounding IR.
-5) Add amp sag in the AMP BLOCK.
+6) Add amp sag in the AMP BLOCK.

 RULES OF THUMB<br/>
 Lower gain amps will get more from low pass filters, Thump/Air, and pregain EQ.
 Post amp Mid Bass and Mid EQ can help fatten thin sounds.

-Higher gain amps will benefit more from lower bass before the amplifier section.
+Higher gain amps will benefit more from less bass before the amplifier section.
 Thump can add some heavy feel but the added gain from Thump, Air, and Power may clutter up the sound.
 Use sparingly.
+Best results may come from adjusting normal EQ settings.

 MONOPHONIC SYNTHESIZER EFFECTS IN MODULATION